 - 2 cups raw cashews soaked overnight or for at least six hours

-- 4 tbsp coconut oil melted if solid
+- 4 tablespoon coconut oil melted if solid

-- 2 tbsp apple cider vinegar or wine vinegar or lemon juice
+- 2 tablespoon apple cider vinegar or wine vinegar or lemon juice

 - 2 cloves garlic